devfans/devfans.github.io/_posts/2019-05-31-a-password-generator-to-save-your-life.md

 #### NOTES

 + The domain name is still good till now, but without assurance to keep using it.
-But, it's for sure it has a stable access address: `https://passwizard.github.io` and it's hosted at `https://github.com/passwizard/passwizard.github.io`.
+It's for sure it has a stable access address: `https://passwizard.github.io` and it's hosted at `https://github.com/passwizard/passwizard.github.io`.

-+ If you are interested in optimize the implementation of it and polish it with brilliant new ideas, let me know.
++ If you are interested in optimizing the implementation of it or polishing it with brilliant new ideas, let me know.

 Still, I am not a native English speaker, just trying to get used with it.